 The BMC undertook an ADA Self-Evaluation and the associated Transition Plan.
 Recognizing the importance of the offices where employees work on a regular basis as well as where public meetings are held on a regular basis, the BMC completed a review of the interior of the offices.
-Several areas have been noted where improvements are needed to maintain a fully compliant space, adjustments are now completed.
-The exterior were reviewed by the development company and a significant upgrade was completed which will be added to the next report.
+Several areas have been noted where improvements are needed to maintain a fully compliant space, adjustments have been completed.
+The exterior was reviewed by the development company and a significant upgrade was completed.